VivereSV/NioShadowverseLogger/README.md

 ## Quick note to Mac users
 Your config file contains one extra line, which is False by default.
 If, and only if, you are using a Mac with retina display (ie Macbook Pro), you need to change that to True.
 If you are using retina display and are having issues, please message VLV#5047 because I'm honestly kind of bamboozled by Apple here.
 Also worthy to note that if you do decide to take your own screenshots, that line needs to be False.

 Also, if you want to use 1152x720, you need to have a retina display and have the config line be False.
+Don't ask.

 ## What can I do with this data?